brendanhay/gogol/gogol-webmaster-tools/README.md

 ## Description

-A client library for the Google Webmaster Tools.
+A client library for the Google Search Console.

 ## Contribute